SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/04-Switch-Case.md

 The `switch` statement works as a sequence of **if-else** blocks.

-Instead of making consecutive conditions with `if-else` blocks, we can use the conditional `switch` statement in cases where our code logic depends on a single variable.
+Instead of defining consecutive conditions with `if-else` blocks, we can use a `switch` statement in case our code logic depends on a single variable.

 The switch statement provides us with a simpler syntax for constructions with more than one code block to choose from.

-The statement compares a given value with the value of each case and acts accordingly executing the corresponding block.
+This statement compares a given value with the value of each case and acts accordingly - executing the corresponding block.

 ## Switch-statement: